The theory behind this method is that all slugs and snails move on a slime layer.

 But it is doubtful that the pellets would be resistant to rain.

-Finally, the advantage remains that sheep’s wool and wool pellets serve also as a good long-term biological fertilizer that contributes to soil health.
+Finally, the advantage remains that sheep’s wool and wool pellets also serve as an excellent long-term biological fertilizer that contributes to soil health.

 The pellets swell up when they come into contact with moisture and are likely to lose their deterring effect after heavy rainfalls.